amitsaha/docker-experiments/dev_workflow/beaker-client/README.md

 bkr client
 ==========

-Docker image which will update the beaker client to the latest nightly on startup.
+Fedora 21 Docker image with the beaker client, ``bkr`` installed which will update the beaker client to the latest nightly on startup.
+Potentially useful for trying out new ``bkr`` commands.

 Example
 =======